Outbook-Archive/Back-End/README.md

    5. Copy and paste the redirect URI next to "REDIRECT_URI=" in your .env file.
    6. Click the "Save" button.
    7. Copy and paste the Application Id next to "APP_ID=" in your .env file.
+5. The app uses a MySQL database through the Sequelize ORM, so that needs to be set up as well.
+   1. WHEN THE DATABASE IS CONVERTED TO MySQL, LIST STEPS TO SETUP MYSQL DATABASE
-5. You can now run the app by going to this app's directory and running ```npm install && npm start``` in your command line.
+6. You can now run the app by going to this app's directory and running ```npm install && npm start``` in your command line.

 ## Routes that are available:
 - ```/``` - Returns the URL to login to Outlook.
 You can go to the URL to login and then get redirected back to the app.